-The University of Tasmania medical school encourages volunteering initiatives in order to fulfil the AMC graduate outcomes, which are assessed in the form of a portfolio in the final year of the degree.
+The University of Tasmania medical school encourages extracurricular initiatives in order to fulfil the AMC graduate outcomes, which are assessed in the form of a portfolio in the final year of the degree.
 There are often planetary health related projects on offer as part of additional Honours or PHD projects, with relevant scholarships and funding available.
-Research projects are being incorporated as part of the MD program replacing the MBBS, undertaken during the third year of the degree, which could have a focus on sustainable healthcare.
+Research projects are being incorporated as part of the MD program replacing the MBBS, undertaken during the third year of the degree, through which students are able to choose projects with a focus on sustainable healthcare.
 Sustainability QI projects are not directly encouraged by the university, however, and funding in regards to these would be limited to research grants (if relevant) and SSAF funding given through TUSA for projects conducted by student-run clubs and societies.
-SSAF at TUSA - Home | Tasmanian University Students Association

-4.2.
-Does your institution offer opportunities for medical students to do research related to planetary health and/or sustainable healthcare?
-The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research.
-There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time.
-There are no opportunities for students to engage in planetary health/sustainable healthcare research.
+SSAF at TUSA - Home | Tasmanian University Students Association 4.2.
+Does your institution offer opportunities for students to do research related to planetary health and/or sustainable healthcare/vetcare?
+The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare/vetcare research.
+(2 points) There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time.
+(1 point) There are no opportunities for students to engage in planetary health/sustainable healthcare research.
+(0 points) Score Assigned: 1 ----------------- --- Score explanation: